tpike3/Libya-CoalitionFormation/README.md

 Model is designed to assess the impact of foreign aid on the Libyan civil war.

 **To Run:**
-1. Clone oe download
+1. Clone or download
-2. pip install -r requirments.txt
+2. pip install -r requirements.txt
 3. execute run.py module

 **Change Inputs:**
-If the users wants to change from no aid to aid to one group to aid to three groups change thre tribal_input variable on line 23
+If the users wants to change from no aid to aid to one group to aid to three groups change the tribal_input variable on line 23
-User  can also change the output name line 40 and 41.
+User can also change the output file line 40 and 41.

 ## Read in Qualitative Assessment